 Holiday Entertaining With Kids

-While it's great to be able to spend even more time with our kids and our friends' kids, more bodies (regardless of size) mean more work.
+While spending even more time with our kids and friends' kids is great, having more bodies (regardless of size) means more work.

-When you have to cater to different interest levels and food preferences, a "simple" gathering keeps getting less simple.
+When you have to cater to different interest levels and food preferences, a "simple" gathering keeps getting less straightforward.
+Your job is to plan a holiday soiree where people of all ages will feel comfortable and entertained.

 Holiday Entertaining with Kids

 Most adult parties are boring for kids.
 No clowns.
 No balloons.
-They don't get what we enjoy about talking to each other over a glass of wine or a martini and nibbling smelly shrimp and cheese.
+They don't understand what we enjoy about talking to each other over a glass of wine or a martini, and nibbling on smelly shrimp and cheese.

 To keep kids from running wild at your soiree, take the following holiday entertaining pre-party precautions:

-Behavior warning: Remind your children that parties are grownup events, and we must use prim and proper behavior.
+Behavior warning: Remind your children that parties are grown-up events, and we must use proper behavior.
 No running.
 No loud voices.
 No roughhousing.
 Pretend you are a prince or princess for the evening.

 Damage control: Put breakables on higher shelves.
 Anything that can be bumped off or into and broken will be.
 Move delicate possessions to higher ground until the pint-size stampede is over.

 Fire safety: Don't leave lighted candles unattended in bathrooms or anywhere little hands might reach.
-Fireplace candles or lighters go atop the mantel, not alongside the firewood in easy reach.
+Fireplace candles or lighters go atop the mantel, not alongside the firewood, in easy reach of curious little hands.

 Pet protection: Put all pets away for the evening.
-Yeah, they're cute, but dogs and cats can get nippy when mauled by 2-year-olds.
-More fragile animals like hamsters or birds could be injured.
+They're cute, but dogs and cats can get nippy when mauled by 2-year-olds.
+More fragile animals, such as hamsters or birds, could be injured.

 Kid zone creation: Set aside a study or den as a play area.
-Equip it with a few toys, videos, computer games, coloring books, and crayons.
+Equip it with toys, videos, computer games, coloring books, and crayons.
 The kids don't have to stay there - that would be unsociable.
-But at least you've provided a kid-friendly environment where they can amuse themselves.
+At least you've provided a kid-friendly environment where they can entertain themselves.

-Your neighborhood high schooler could probably entertain the mini-masses nicely for a few hours - at a bargain rate.
-It's well worth your investment.
-It might even save your carpet.
+Your neighborhood high schooler could probably entertain the mini-masses nicely for a few hours at a bargain rate.
+It's well worth your investment, and it might even save your carpet.

-If you're having a late party (such as a New Year's Eve gathering), it could even be a sleepover affair where guests pick up the kids the next morning.
+If you're having a late party (such as a New Year's Eve gathering), it could be a sleepover affair, with guests picking up the kids the following day.

-Just make sure your sitter/kid ratio stays at about one sitter for every five children.
-If you have more than five kids, hire two (or even more) sitters.
+Ensure your sitter/kid ratio stays at about one sitter for every five children.
+If you have more than five children, consider hiring two (or even more) sitters.

-Make or buy some special drinks for the kids, like lemonade or juice boxes, or buy some "kid champagne" (a.k.a.sparkling cider).
+Make or buy special drinks for the kids, such as lemonade or juice boxes, or consider purchasing "kid champagne" (also known as sparkling cider).

-Make sure they have a kids' table where they can reach their special snacks.
+Ensure they have a kids' table where they can easily access their special snacks.
 This way, they won't be dripping dip all over the adult fare.

-Give gifts: One way of keeping the kiddies happy is to give them each a little gift.
-It amuses them for a while, and their parents will love you.
+Give gifts: One way to keep the kids happy is to give them each a little gift.
+It will amuse them for a while, and their parents will love you.

-Cave in to videos: If you absolutely cannot find a sitter (try very, very hard), suggest that the parents take turns supervising the kiddie table.
+Cave in to videos: If you cannot find a sitter (try very hard), suggest that the parents take turns supervising the kiddie table.

-Most kids will actually prefer to have their own table in another room, especially if you let them watch a video, and on this special occasion, I certainly would.
+Most kids will prefer to have their table in another room, especially if you let them watch a video, and on this special occasion, I certainly would.

 You Might Like These: